Cloud Security Office Hours Banner

 secret_key = "test"

-# run plain `terraform` instead of `tflocal`.
+# run plain `terraform` out of habit instead of `tflocal`.

 }